 Who is Considered a Squatter in Nevada?

 A squatter is someone who occupies an abandoned, unoccupied, or foreclosed building or area of land without lawful permission.
 The person does not rent or own the property.
-Despite this, squatting is legal in the United States and more common than you think.
+Despite this, squatting is common in the United States.

 Isn’t That Trespassing?